hzqst/metamod-fallguys/README_FALLGUYS.md

 Physic objects run physic simulation (gravity, movement, collision) in Bullet Engine instead of GoldSrc hull clipping.

 ```

-//You have to enable physic world for current session first before using any feature from Bullet Engine.
+//You have to enable physic world for current map first before using any feature from Bullet Engine.

+//PhysicWorld will be automatically disabled after level changes

 void MapInit()
 {